Block-Exchange/app-ethereum/README.md

 # app-ethereum
-This pack provides capabilities for working with Ethereum
+This App provides capabilities for working with Ethereum